zmxv/react-native-sound/README.md

   }
 ```

-Save your sound clip files under the directory `android/app/src/main/res/raw` or any of the directories under Sound.
+Save your sound clip files under the directory `android/app/src/main/res/raw`, or any other directory in which case you need to pass the full path into the Sound constructor.

 ## Basic usage